San Sebastián – Atotxa

 Atotxa’s Main Stand – Nothing quite like it before or after

-During the 1940s, Real Sociedad was a typical yo-yo club, flitting between La Primera and La Segunda on no less than seven occasions.
-During the 1950s, the club established itself in the top flight, but the fifth-place finish achieved at the end of the 1950-51 season was its best finish.
+Real Sociedad was a founding member of La Liga, with modest performances in the first few seasons, before dropping to La Segunda in 1935.
+During the 1940s, La Real was a typical yo-yo club, flitting between La Primera and La Segunda on no less than seven occasions.
+During the 1950s, the club established itself in the top flight, but fifth place achieved at the end of the 1950-51 season was its best placing.
 The club was relegated to La Segunda in the mid-sixties and spent five seasons trying to regain its place in the top tier.
 They returned in 1967 with added vigour and finished in the top ten throughout the seventies.
 The 1979-80 season saw La Real go undefeated for the first 32 matchdays, a competition record.
 However, they lost 1-2 to Sevilla on the penultimate matchday and conceded the lead to Real Madrid.
 Both teams won on the final day of the season, but Real Madrid claimed the title by just one point.

 Atotxa – Full to the brim for a Basque Derby